TaygaHoshi/tt-project/Character - Branches/Iconcraft.md

 **Radius:** (2 + C/4) meters
 **Duration:** 1 hour
 **Effect**
 	Manifest your icon's destructive power, creating an area of harm.
 Make a precision roll against any creature who moves into, out of or within this area.
-On success, those creatures take 5 magical damage and a bonus 2 damage per meter they willingly moved within this area, at the end of this turn.
+On success, those creatures take 3 magical damage and a bonus 2 damage per meter they willingly moved within this area, at the end of this turn.
+Potency bonus to this ability's damage is halved.

 ## Guiding Ritual
 **Category:** Utility